Crocker (sport): Fielding Team

 Behind the stumps stands a fielding player, or sometimes two; this position is usually called the wicket-keeper.
 At either corner of the semicircle are two more stumps set up, between which the batsmen may run.

 The rest of the fielding team stand anywhere in front of the batsman and outside the semicircle.
 The fielding team are not allowed inside the semicircle while the ball is being bowled, and at any time typically only six players are allowed on the edge of the semicircle.
 The rest of the fielding team tends to spread out to field and catch shots played by the batsman.

 Batting Team

-In the general case, apart from the batsman, none of the batting team is allowed on the field of play.
+Apart from the batsman, none of the batting players are allowed on the field.
 Instead, they line up several metres behind the batsman to watch and prepare to bat.
 However some variations on the rules make use of the 'disrupting rule', whereby 5 members of the batting team are allowed to enter the field of play and disrupt the fielders as they try to recover the ball.
 The disrupters have to follow three clear rules.
 First, they must not touch the ball with their hands (unless they are inside the bowling/batting area and are permitted to use their hands to remove the ball from the semicircle.)
 Secondly there must be no physical contact between a disrupter and any member of the fielding team.
 And thirdly the disrupters may not interfere with the ball when it is on its way back to the bowler.